haiwera-silk-cd/magento-devdocs/_includes/install/composer-clone.md

 If command help displays, Composer is already installed.

-If an error displays, use the following steps to install Composer.
+If an error displays, use the following steps to 安装Composer.

-To install Composer:
+To 安装Composer:

 1. Change to or create an empty directory on your Magento server.